Understanding the Tech Nation Criteria in 2026

 If you are unsure whether your work qualifies, ask yourself: does this exist in any meaningful form without my specific contribution?
 If the answer is no, you have a story to tell.
 If the answer is yes and you primarily implemented an existing approach, look elsewhere for your OC1 evidence.

-Conference speaking is compelling OC3 evidence, but it needs to be selective international events.
+Conference speaking is compelling OC2 evidence (recognition beyond your occupation), but it needs to be selective international events.
 Being a regular at local meetups is background noise compared to speaking at a major international conference in your field.
 The selectivity of the event and the audience size both matter.

 Press coverage counts, but the publication matters.
 A quote in TechCrunch or Wired carries weight.
 A feature in a company blog or a startup newsletter does not register as independent press coverage in the way assessors require.